MEMBERSHIP: What does it mean to your members

 Your member engagement services strategy is an ongoing initiative.
 To remain successful requires consistent effort on the part of your organisation to deliver ongoing value to your members while making adjustments to your plan.

 Ask yourself: How will this strategy result in members staying engaged and continuing to get value from our organisation in the long term?
 How is that going to be maintained and who will be responsible for maintaining it?

-It is important to have a clear outline of who within your organisation is responsible for each aspect of your membership engagement services strategy, so that everyone knows for what they’ll be responsible for.
+It is important to have a clear outline of who within your organisation is responsible for each aspect of your membership engagement services strategy so that everyone knows what they’ll be responsible for.
 It may be sensible to consider a professional management team or seek out an experienced supplier that can add value and manage the process for you.